artefactual-labs/AIPscan/README.md

 ### Celery

 * In another terminal window, from the AIPscan root directory, start a Celery
-worker: `celery -A AIPscan.Aggregator.tasks worker --loglevel=info`
+worker: `celery worker -A AIPscan.worker.celery --loglevel=info`

 ## Usage